anhnguyendepocen/M335/docs/syllabus.md

 In a specifications-grading system all tasks are evaluated on a high-standards pass/fail basis using detailed checklists of task requirements and expectations[^3].
 Letter grades are earned by passing marks on a set of tasks.
 This system provides for a variety of choice and is closer to how learning, and work, is done in the real world.
 It will be easy for us to tell if work is complete, done in good faith, and consistent with the requirements.

-Here are our guiding learning objectives.
+We have five concepts that guide our learning objectives.
 Click on each to see an example task that we could complete this semester.

 1. [Convert data from varied formats or structures to a desirable format for analysis and visualization.](convert.html)
 2. [Clean, transform and merge data attributes/variables appropriately.](clean.html)